Devops-2022-Group-R/itu-minitwit/notes/session03.md

 - [ ] Deploy your ITU-MiniTwit in "the cloud"
 - [ ] Release and deploy your ITU-MiniTwit.
 - [ ] Create GitHub release
+- [ ] Use the private ip for the database on digital ocean

 ## API and frontend
 - We will go with Vue - reusable tweet components, popular etc.